 A Grave Diagnosis: 35 Stories of Murder and Malaise (Carrick Publishing), Fall 2020.

 Murder with a medical theme, featuring 35 scary tales by crime fiction authors from around the world.
-My story, “The Eternal Bakery of the Fractal Mind” is a speculative fiction crossover, a bit of a departure for me.
+My story, “The Eternal Bakery of the Fractal Mind” is my second speculative fiction crossover tale.

 Francis, a grieving widower, returns to Vancouver for his 50th university reunion.
-Lonely and guilt-ridden, he finds his favorite bakery, seemingly unchanged from his undergraduate days.
-The mysterious new owner ushers him into another world.
-Escape or doom?
+Lonely and guilt-ridden, he finds his favorite bakery unchanged from his undergraduate days.
+The mysterious new owner, a retired physicist, ushers him into another world.